Whatcom Waterway

 - Installing 36,600 square feet of sheet pile walls on the north side of the waterway to support the upland and prevent contaminated groundwater from entering the waterway

-To ensure the completed cleanup protects human health and the environment in the long term, scientists are testing sediment, crabs and clams for contaminants.
+To ensure the completed cleanup protects human health and the environment in the long term, scientists are conducting physical, chemical, and biological monitoring.

 Site Information